 If you’re an AIR MILES collector and you’re looking for a no fee travel card, the

-Even though it has no annual fee, it’s still the second best AIR MILES card on the market, only beat out by the $120
+Even though it has no annual fee, it’s still one of the best AIR MILES cards on the market.

 It will give you:

 - 1 mile for every $20 spent, plus…